libardolara/assistant-ms-chat-integration/README.md

-## Watson Assistant - MS Integration
+## Watson Assistant - Microsoft Chat Integration

 > Based on Bot Framework [message reactions](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/how-to/conversations/subscribe-to-conversation-events?tabs=dotnet#message-reaction-events) bot sample.

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple assistant that responds to messages using [Watson Assistant's](https://cloud.ibm.com/catalog/services/watson-assistant) conversational AI.
+This bot has been created using [Bot Framework](https://dev.botframework.com) v4, it shows how to create a simple assistant that responds to messages using [Watson Assistant's](https://cloud.ibm.com/catalog/services/watson-assistant) conversational AI.
+The chat can be integrated into Microsoft Teams, Skype, Cortana and other services managed by Bot Framework.

 ## Prerequisites